TSA Hiring Process: Complete 2026 Guide to Get Hired

 Step 6: Orientation

 Those with the best scores in the “ready pool” will be chosen to start working first and will be invited to the TSA Orientation.
-It takes place at the TSA training facility in Georgia and lasts for 2 weeks.
+Training typically includes both classroom and on-the-job components.
+Location and duration may vary depending on the role and airport.
+For example it may take place at the TSA training facility in Georgia and last for 2 weeks.

 During the orientation, you will be doing some online learning training.
 You will discuss the history of TSA and the past incident which resulted in the formation and the current TSA operation (because of 911 and other events).